Research

 Immunity to Mucosa-Associated Fungi

-The Iliev Laboratory is specifically interested in molecular mechanisms by which fungi interact with gut-resident phagocytes to drive protective or inflammatory immunity.
+While exploring humoral immunity triggered by mycobiota in the gut, we defined a crucial role of B cells in immunity to fungi through antibody mediated control of fungal invasion and morphogenesis.
+The laboratory deciphered a mechanism by which fungi shape the host antibody repertoire though crosstalk involving innate and adaptive immune mechanisms.
 Using in vivo murine models lacking immune arms and antifungal receptors, we study the interaction of commensal fungi with the gut immune system during steady state and during inflammatory states.
 Our final goal is to understand how this interaction is regulated and provide strategies to manipulate these pathways.

 CX3CR1+ mononuclear phagocytes (green) in the intestinal villi (blue) uptake Candida albicans (red).